 6. Cut yourself off.

 When your home is also your office, it can feel like you're always working, literally.
 Decide when you're done for the day, and stick to it.
-Your pals don't run back to the office at 11 p.m. (barring an emergency), so why should you?
+You wouldn't normally run back to the office at 11 p.m. (barring an emergency), so why should you now?
 As important as it is to focus on work, it's also just as important to focus on you when the workday is over.
 My suggestion?
-Turn off that clever little sound on your phone that lets you know when you have a work email.
+Turn off that clever little sound on your phone that lets you know when you have a work email/slack message.
 Also, try keeping a cute clock on your desk and setting it to "quittin' time".
 It sounds silly, but it will keep you on a regular, sane schedule (emphasis on the word "sane").

 8. Put some clothes on, k?

-It might be just you at home and those sweats from college are mighty comfy, but set aside time each morning to actually "get ready" for the day.
-Keep your outfit casual and comfortable, but not in the pyjama family.
+It might be just you at home and those sweats from Lowes are mighty comfy, but set aside time each morning to actually "get ready" for the day.
+Keep your outfit casual and comfortable, but not in the pyjamas family.
 It might sound unnecessary, but you'll feel more professional, and you'll be prepared if a last-minute meeting comes up.

 9. Keep things clean.